ceph-dovecot/dovecot-ceph-plugin/README.md

 Add the plugin to `10-mail.conf` as _mail_location_.
 See [Mail location](http://wiki.dovecot.org/MailLocation) for details.
 Cause the index management of Dovecot is used, the description of _path_ and a lot of the optional parameters are valid for rbox, too.

-The optional parameters of the mailbox location specification that differ for rbox ares:
+The optional parameters of the mailbox location specification that differ for rbox are:

 * `LAYOUT` : specifies the directory layout to use:
   * `fs`: **The default used by rbox**